wzekai99/DM-Improves-AT/edm/README.md

 # Data Generation

-The generation codes are modifed based on the [official implementation of EDM](https://github.com/NVlabs/edm) and [PyTorch implementation](https://github.com/yaircarmon/semisup-adv) of [Carmon et al., 2019](https://arxiv.org/abs/1905.13736).
+The generation codes are modifed based on the [official implementation of EDM](https://github.com/NVlabs/edm) and [official implementation](https://github.com/yaircarmon/semisup-adv) of [Carmon et al., 2019](https://arxiv.org/abs/1905.13736).
 We employ the class-conditional EDM in this implementation.

 ## Requirements